aprooks/auth0-fable-suave-scaffold/README.md

-# A sample of integrating 3rd Auth provider
+# A sample of integrating 3d party auth provider

 implementation notes.